 I live and work in a small city in Poland called Puławy.

 When in your life did you decide to follow your path as an artist?

 Everything began in kindergarten, where I wanted to draw cars like my friend from the older group.
-Of course there was one difference between us, as I started drawing fire trucks instead of race cars like him.
-Coming from a family with a big firefighter tradition that was probably something that comes natural … Later in school I spent lots of my free time re-drawing heavy metal bands' logotypes in my notebook, I guess I thought I was making my own music encyclopaedia.
+Of course, there was one difference between us, as I started drawing fire trucks instead of race cars like him.
+Coming from a family with a big firefighter tradition that was probably something that comes naturally… Later in school, I spent lots of my free time re-drawing heavy metal bands' logotypes in my notebook, I guess I thought I was making my own music encyclopedia.

 What is your artistic background?

-After high school I went on to study landscape architecture.
-My first orders for artwork came from my friends and their bands, I drew posters, cover art and flyers for them.
+After high school, I went on to study landscape architecture.
+My first orders for the artwork came from my friends and their bands, I drew posters, cover art, and flyers for them.
 My first commercial work was for a Polish daily newspaper.